Renxian1230/Xian_Ren.github.io/_pages/Reading_list.md

 =======

-*	Multimodality: A Social Semiotic Approach to Contemporary Communication"  Gunther Kress and Theo van Leeuwen
+*	Multimodality: A Social Semiotic Approach to Contemporary Communication by Gunther Kress and Theo van Leeuwen
-*	Multimodal Discourse Analysis Kay O'Halloran
+*	Multimodal Discourse Analysis by Kay O'Halloran
 *	Research in Applied Linguistics Becoming a Discerning Consumer by Fred L. Perry, Jr.